Vršac: History

 The 1848/1849 revolution disrupted the good relations between Serbs and Germans, since Serbs fought on the side of the Austrian authorities and Germans fought on the side of the Hungarian revolutionaries.
 In 1848–1849, the town was part of autonomous Serbian Vojvodina, and from 1849 to 1860, it was part of the Voivodeship of Serbia and Temes Banat, a separate Austrian province.
 After the abolition of the voivodship, Vršac was included in Temes County of the Kingdom of Hungary, which became one of two autonomous parts of Austria-Hungary in 1867.
 The town was also a district seat.
 In 1910, the population of the town numbered 27,370 inhabitants, of whom 13,556 spoke German language, 8,602 spoke Serbian, 3,890 spoke Hungarian and 879 spoke Romanian.
 On the other side, the Diocese of Vršac numbered 260.000 Romanians in 1847.

 From 1918, the town was part of the newly formed Kingdom of Serbs, Croats and Slovenes (later renamed Yugoslavia).
 According to the 1921 census, speakers of German language were most numerous in the town, while the 1931 census recorded 13,425 speakers of Yugoslav languages and 11,926 speakers of German language.
 During the Axis occupation (1941–1944), Vršac was part of autonomous Banat region within the area governed by the Military Administration in Serbia.
 Many Danube Swabians collaborated with the Nazi authorities and many men were conscripted into the Waffen SS.
 Letters were sent to German men requesting their "voluntary service" or they would face court martial.
 In 1944, one part of Vršac citizens of German ethnicity left from the city, together with defeated German army.
 Those who remained in Vršac were sent to local communist prison camps, where some of them died from disease and malnutrition.
 According to some claims, some were tortured or killed by the partisans.
 Since 1944 when it was liberated by the Red Army's 46th Army, the town was part of the new Socialist Yugoslavia.
-After prison camps were dissolved (in 1948) and Yugoslav citizenship was returned to the Germans, the remaining German population left Yugoslavia due to being forced out by the Russians.
+After prison camps were dissolved (in 1948) and Yugoslav citizenship was returned to the Germans, the remaining German population left Yugoslavia.
 Homes that had been in their families for decades were simply taken over by the Serbs.

 Vršac was granted city status in February 2016.